Aptomi/k8s-app-engine/README.md

 - **Easy way to deploy and manage complex applications**
   - TODO: link to a diagram of a complex application
 - **Run on top of any container platform**
-  - k8s, OpenShift, AWS ECS, GKE, Docker Datacenter, Mesos
+  - k8s, OpenShift (with support coming for AWS ECS, GKE, Docker Datacenter, Mesos)
 - **Friendly for Dev and Ops teams**
   - Keep using your existing application templates (Helm, k8s YAMLs, ksonnet, Ansible, etc)
   - Speak services, not containers.
 Collaborate between organizations and rely on services published by other teams